KyleBoyer/nodejs-tiktok-video-maker/README.md

  - Run the main script `node index.js`

 ### TODO
- - fs.existsSync checks should also check file length
  - Confirm fonts are working properly with image rendering
- - Config use `oneOf` to validate tts voice is valid
  - All AI functions
  - Screenshot Reddit Title function
  - More TTS voice options